 Today’s post is about plan assessment – what happens after your plan has been carried out.

 Plan assessment and plan implementation are equally important to plan success!

-Previously, you chose three assessment methods to track tactic effectiveness, and strategy success.
-I also recommended monitoring via a few relevant social media sites (and the analytics they offer), helpful apps and tools, including Basecamp, Smartsheet, and more.
+Previously, you chose three assessment methods to track tactic effectiveness and strategy success.
+I also recommended monitoring via a few relevant social media sites (and the analytics they offer), helpful apps, and tools, including Basecamp, Smartsheet, and more.

-The methods you chose for measurement should be based on the strategies you select and tactics you implement.
+The methods you chose for measurement should be based on the strategies you select and the tactics you implement.
 For example, I use blog posts as a strategic tactic, for knowledge sharing.
 The goal is to help readers improve their marketing skills.
 And, analyzing my web traffic assesses this work effort.

 Your assessments should include both quantitative and qualitative data – both hard figures, and feedback you received or things you noticed during the experience.